-- Requirement to have a 'single document' which should be 'prominently published' - In addition to any other steps required by virtue of the condition, multiple steps which could (individually or in combination) make a significant and credible difference in protecting students from behaviour that may amount to harassment and/or sexual misconduct, including, but not limited to, steps that may reduce the likelihood of harassment and/or sexual misconduct taking place - Other minimum content requirements cover reporting, information handling, staff and student training, student support, investigations, and how those involved are informed of the outcomes of investigations - Additional 'content principles' for the single document ensure and explain that a provider may include other information in its single document, but that these or any other document must not contradict, undermine or conflict with the minimum content requirements.
+- Requirement to have a 'single document' which should be 'prominently published' - Document should include steps which could make a significant difference in protecting students from harassment and sexual misconduct, including those which might reduce the likelihood of harassment or sexual misconduct taking place - Other minimum content requirements cover reporting, information handling, staff and student training, student support, investigations, and how those involved are informed of the outcomes of investigations - Additional 'content principles' for the single document ensure and explain that a provider may include other information in its single document, but that these or any other document must not contradict, undermine or conflict with the minimum content requirements.
 The minimum content requirements take precedence over any other information or provisions.